duckailabs/multi-agent/README.md

 # Multi-Agent Testing Framework

+> ⚠️ **IMPORTANT NOTICE**: The Base Sepolia P2P network used by this framework is currently not open to the public.
+The underlying node implementation will be open-sourced soon.
+Stay tuned for updates!

 A testing framework for simulating multiple agents in a P2P network environment, specifically designed for testing agent interactions on the Base Sepolia network.

 ## Features